felixsnz/obsidian-morcs-kit/README.md

 - **Assets:** A place to store resources like images or audio files that support your notes.
 - **Home:** An introductory note, serving as the central hub for navigation and overview of the vault.

+## Sample Content

+To help you get started, some folders contain example notes.
+These serve as practical illustrations of how each folder can be utilized.
+Feel free to explore these examples to better understand the potential uses of each section.

 ## How to Use This Template

 - Customize each folder according to your personal or professional needs.